6estates/idp-tutorial/README.md

-# idp-tutorial
+#  A Tutorial on Integrating 6Estates IDP Platform into a Web Application

 Here we provide a web project for you to show how to integrate our Idp SDK into your end-to-end web production application environment.

-## 1 Backend
+## 1 Backend: Spring Web Application

-The Backend uses Springboot 2.7.0 as web service application.
+The Backend uses Spring Boot 2.7.0 as web service application.

 ### 1.1  Prerequisites
 * OracleJDK 11.
 [Oracle Java SE Development Kit](https://www.oracle.com/java/technologies/downloads/)
 * Apache Maven.
 [Maven 3.8.4](http://archive.apache.org/dist/maven/maven-3/3.8.4/)